Niranjan Venkatesan

 BTI 2014 LLC v Sequana SA: Acted (with Laurence Rabinowitz KC) for Sequana and the former directors of its subsidiary company in this landmark case in the Supreme Court and the Court of Appeal.
 The Supreme Court’s judgment is likely to become one of the leading company law authorities of this generation and considers a number of important questions of company law concerning the duties of directors.

-A v B: Acting (as sole counsel) for the claimant in a c.$7.5 million ICC arbitration arising out of the pharmaceutical industry
+A v B: Acted (as sole counsel) for the successful claimant in a c.$7.5 million ICC arbitration arising out of the pharmaceutical industry

 PJSC NBT v Mints: Acting (with Laurence Rabinowitz KC) for the Second and Third Defendants in this complex litigation, which has given rise to important judgments concerning issue estoppel and abuse of process and the impact of the UK sanctions regime on civil litigation.